vkniazeva/ml-geron/notes/chapter_3/chapter_3_notes.md

 - roc_curve() - plot a ROC curve for given labels and scores (sklearn.metrics)
 - predict_proba() - array of rows as instances and columns as classes filled with probabilities of instance to belong to a given class
 - roc_auc_score() - calculates an area under curve (sklearn.metrics)
+- np.c_ - concatenates multiple arrays by the second axis (columns)